Igbal Abilov: Talysh National Academy

-Detention
+Detention and trial

 Igbal Abilov arrived in Azerbaijan on June 14, 2024, to attend his cousin's wedding and to rest.

 On June 22, the State Security officers who arrived in the village took Abilov to the Masalli District State Security Service Department, where he was interrogated for 6 hours.

 On June 27, when he tried to fly from Baku to Bucharest (on the way to Belarus), he was not allowed to board the plane, his passport and 2 phones were taken away.
 On July 22, Abilov was again summoned to the Masalli District State Security Service Department under the pretext of returning his passport and phones.
 However, without notifying his relatives, Abilov was taken to Baku.

 After contacting the ombudsman, the parents were informed that Abilov was suspected under Articles 274 ("high treason"), 281.3 ("public calls against the state, committed on the instructions of foreign organizations or their representatives") and 283.1 ("incitement to national, racial, social or religious hatred and enmity") of the Criminal Code of Azerbaijan.
 The prosecution did not provide any public evidence to support these charges.

 According to Abilov's relatives, he was detained on trumped-up charges, and the real reason for his persecution is his study of various national minorities, including the Talysh people of Azerbaijan.
 Igbal's father said that his son had lived in Belarus since childhood: "My son was not involved in politics.
 He conducted extensive scientific research.
 His research concerns not only Talysh, but also the entire vast region from China to Turkey."

 On July 24, 2024, in Baku, by a court decision (decision number 4 (009) -388/2024) Igbal was placed under four-month arrest for the duration of the investigation without the opportunity to see his relatives.

+On May 20, 2025,  Abilov was sentenced to 18 years in prison on charges of high treason, widely reported as politically motivated.
+He denied all charges during almost a year of pre-trial detention and the subsequent trial.